 The consolidated financial statements of the Foundation are prepared using the economic resource management focus and the accrual basis of accounting by recognizing revenues when earned and expenses when an obligation has been incurred, regardless of the timing of cash flows.
 Support that is restricted by the donor is reported as an increase in unrestricted net position if the restriction expires with the reporting period in which the support is recognized.
-All other donor-restricted support is reported as an increase in restricted net position depending on the nature of the restriction.
+All other donor-restricted support is reported as an increase in restricted net position.
 When a restriction expires, restricted net position is reclassified to unrestricted net position.